-Determining the continuity properties of different metrics is also relevant to the problem of spatial computing with shape tolerances (e.g. Requicha, 1983; Joskowicz, Sacks, and Srinivasan, 1997; Davis, 1999).
+Determining the continuity properties of different metrics is also relevant to the problem of spatial computing with shape tolerances (e.g. [2,11,16]).
 If we determine, for instance, that the area of a region is continuous with respect to the metric $d_A(\mathbf{P}, \mathbf{Q})$ that means that if we have an approximation \mathbf{Q} of shape \mathbf{P} and $d_A(\mathbf{P}, \mathbf{Q})$ is sufficiently small, then we are justified in using area(\mathbf{Q}) as an estimate of area(\mathbf{P}).
 If no such continuity property holds, then the estimate of the area may be very far off.

 The issue has a similar importance in computer vision.
 A key step in many computer vision system is to match a region found in an image against a model or against a region found in a different image.
 The criterion of matching can often be posed in terms of closeness relative to some metric on regions.
 If so, then continuity properties can be important in various ways.
 For example, if the area function is continuous relative to the matching criterion, then a necessary condition for closeness in the metric is closeness in area, and so a wide discrepancy in area can be used to prune out invalid matches.
-If the area function is discontinuous, then such pruning is not legitimate.
+If the area function is discontinuous, then such pruning is not reliably safe.

-Throughout this paper, we will take the space of regions to be all normal1 bounded regions in Euclidean space.
+Throughout this paper, we will take the space of regions to be all normal2 bounded regions in Euclidean space.
 Somewhat surprisingly, for the purposes of this paper it makes very little difference whether we require all regions to be connected, or whether we allow disconnected regions.
 Also, the dimensionality of the space makes very little difference.
-For convenience of writing and of constructing diagrams, we will mostly speak of regions in the plane, but essentially everything applies, with obvious changes, to regions in three-space or higher dimensions.
+For convenience of writing and of constructing diagrams, we will mostly speak of regions in the plane, but, except for Theorem 4.2 below, essentially everything applies, with obvious changes, to regions in three-space or higher dimensions.
 (One-dimensional space, of course, is rather different.)

-Section 2 will present the various metrics on shapes that we consider in this paper.
-Since our chief intended application is physical reasoning, we will focus on those metrics where the constraint of continuous change has a natural physical interpretation.
+Section 2 presents the various metrics on shapes that we consider in this paper.
+Since our intended application is physical reasoning, we focus on metrics where the constraint of continuous change has a natural physical interpretation.
 Section 3 discusses some basic concepts of topology that are used later in the paper.
-This paper adduces a large number of theorems; however, almost all of them are extremely easy.
-The few proofs that present any difficulty are discussed in appendix A. Appendix B presents the details of the expression of transition rules in Muller's first-order language over histories.
+This paper adduces a large number of theorems; however, almost all of them are quite straightforward.
+The few proofs of any difficulty are presented in appendix A.